HsiangHung/Machine_Learning_Note/Dimensionality_Reduction/README.md

 ### When to use PCA?
 Before or After Train-Test Split?

 Here there is a blog to discuss the time to use PCA [[Divyesh Aegis]][When to use PCA before or after a train-test split?].
+Before fitting PCA, remember to standardize data.
 The code shows below
 ```Python
 ## Performing standardization before applying PCA
 scaler = StandardScaler()